-Nocturnal animals DO come out during the day.
+Nocturnal animals do come out during the day.
 Often.
+Especially when they have young to feed.
 This, alone, is not a sign of illness.
 Pet food, bird seed, and garbage can be powerful attractants.
 Weather changes also affect wildlife.

 What should I do if I see an animal that appears to be rabid?